pastweb/atom-css/README.md

 @keyframes fadeIn { opacity: 1; }
 @keyframes moveIn_116zl1d3 { margin-top: 100px; }
 ```
-And the plugin will give you a Module object for transformed classes:
+And the getModules function give you a Module object for transformed classes:

 ```js
 {